visol/ext-wise_error_page/README.md

 ### TYPO3 CMS Configuration

-Configure TYPO3 so it serves its contents from the `Page404Handler` script:
+Configure TYPO3 so it serves its contents from the `Page404Handler` script that is the same entry points as the other resources.

 ```
 $GLOBALS['TYPO3_CONF_VARS']['FE']['pageNotFound_handling'] => '/typo3conf/ext/wise_error_page/Classes/Page404Handler.php',
 ```

-If you have symlink the script to the `404.php` file you could configure:
+If you have symlink the script to a `404.php` file, you could configure as follows:

 ```
 $GLOBALS['TYPO3_CONF_VARS']['FE']['pageNotFound_handling'] => '/404.php',